nu-ce346/nu-microbit-base/software/apps/virtual_timers/README.md

 Virtual Timers
 ==============

+This is part of Lab2 - Virtual Timers.

+_Warning:_ this lab cannot be used in final projects as-is.
+Instead you should use the SDK timer libraries, probably APP_TIMER.

 The goal of this lab is to write a virtual timer library.
 You will use one hardware timer to create a timer library that handles any number of timers.